zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 * Owner name and record type of a DNS record are compared, by default, against *Query Name* and *Query Type* in the question section in the query, not in the response.

 * When fetching records from the answer section, these are the default criteria:
   * Only records matching *Query Name* and *Query Type* are fetched.
 Any RRSIG records meeting the next criterion are also fetched.
   * RRSIG records matching *Query Name* and covering *Query Type* are fetched.
   * CNAME records are ignored unless *Query Type* is CNAME.
+  * DNSKEY records are ignored if their public key field does not contain enough data to calculate the size of the key.

 * When the test case specification states that a CNAME chain is to be followed, the default handling is to only follow a CNAME chain, and fetch the records, if